open-io/oio-sds/Variables.md

 ### sqliterepo.rss.max

 > Memory size ceiling we try to honor.
-The check is performed while opening databases.
+The check is performed while closing databases.
 Set to 0 to autodetect the max RSS from the resource limits (see `man getrlimit` for more information).
 The autodetection considers the environment and is not aware of all the processes that could share that environment.

  * default: **0**
  * type: gint64